thwerks/NodeJS-Home-Assistant-Framework/Getting Started.md

               }
             })
            ```
-   - Registering an Emiiter to trigger functions inside your Automation Function
+   - Registering an Emitter to trigger functions inside your Automation Function
      - ```
        em.on(cfg.io.ha[0], function (data) {
           switch (data) {